Generic Name: Tetracycline hydrochloride

 Hypersensitivity Reactions: urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, pericarditis, exacerbation of systemic lupus erythematosus, and serum sickness-like reactions, as fever, rash, and arthralgia.

-Blood: hemolytic anemia, thrombocytopenia, thrombocytopenic purpura, neutropenia and eosinophilia have been reported.
+thrombocytopenia, thrombocytopenic purpura, neutropenia and eosinophilia have been reported.

 Other: bulging fontanels in infants and intracranial pressure in adults (see PRECAUTIONS-General).